Hilaire Belloc: Courtship, marriage, and premature death of his wife

 While at Oxford he was bestowed by his fellow students with a great honour: he was elected and served as President of the Oxford Union, the University debating society.
-He and another undergraduate, Anthony Henley, also achieved the record-breaking and amazing athletic feat of walking from Carfax Tower in Oxford, to Marble Arch in London, a distance of some 55 miles, more than double that of a marathon, in only 11 and 1/2 hours.
-He graduated as a history scholar, securing a first-class honours degree in June of 1895.
+He and another undergraduate, Anthony Henley, also achieved the record-breaking and athletic feat of walking from Carfax Tower in Oxford, to Marble Arch in London, a distance of some 55 miles, more than double that of a marathon, in only 11½ hours.
+He was awarded a first-class honours degree in history in June 1895.